Adderall Withdrawal Symptoms, Timeline, & Treatment

-A person who has been abusing Adderall will experience withdrawal symptoms when he or she stops taking it.
+A person abusing Adderall will experience withdrawal symptoms when he or she stops taking it.
 What does Adderall do?
 Adderall is a prescription drug used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy (sleep disorder) .
 It is a stimulant that can cause euphoria when taken inappropriately.
-Adderall can be addictive, and Adderall side effects can be life-threatening in some cases.
-One should never assume a drug is somehow “safe” to use in any quantity or conditions simply because it’s prescribed.
+Adderall can be addictive, and its side effects can be life-threatening in some cases.
+One should never assume a drug is “safe” to use in any quantity or conditions simply because it’s prescribed.

 Many people without ADHD may abuse Adderall recreationally for its stimulant-associated effects of increased euphoria and energy, which also suppresses the side effects of alcohol and can lead to alcohol poisoning.
 In recent years, mixing Adderall and alcohol has become an increasingly popular trend among college students.
-Non-prescription Adderall use is so prevalent on college campuses by college students taking dangerously high amounts of it to cram before an exam, or stay up all night to write a paper, is an expected situation without serious consequences .
+Non-prescription Adderall use is so prevalent on college campuses that college students take dangerously high amounts of it to cram before an exam or stay up all night to write a paper.

 Adderall Withdrawal Symptoms

-The Adderall withdrawal symptoms can make it hard for users to stop on their own.
-If a person is addicted to this drug quits “cold turkey,” they will experience symptoms that are basically the opposite of the drug’s effects.
+The Adderall withdrawal symptoms can make it hard for users to stop independently.
+If a person is addicted to this drug quits “cold turkey,” they will experience symptoms that are the opposite of the drug’s effects.
 These symptoms can include loss of concentration, fatigue, and an unusually slow heartbeat.